clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 P-states (performance states)
 =============================

-The CPU can enter a P-state, also known as *Intel SpeedStep® technology* on Intel processors or *Cool'n'Quiet* on AMD processors, while it is active and executing instructions.
+The CPU can enter a P-state, also known as Intel SpeedStep® technology on Intel processors or AMD\* Cool'n'Quiet\* technology, while it is active and executing instructions.
 P-states reduce power utilization by adjusting CPU clock frequency and voltages based on CPU demand.
 P-states can typically be limited or disabled in a system's firmware (UEFI/BIOS).